ls1intum/Artemis/docs/user/adaptive-learning/adaptive-learning-admin.rst

 | The **Standardized Competency Catalog** is a catalog of competencies that is accessible to all instructors in an Artemis instance.
   Instructors may view this catalog and import competencies from it into their course.
 | The competencies consist of a title, description and taxonomy.
-Instead of being part of courses, they are sorted under knowledge areas.
+Instead of being tied to specific courses, competencies are organized under knowledge areas.
 | Knowledge areas may also contain other knowledge areas, enabling a hierarchical structure (e.g., Artificial Intelligence -> Machine Learning).

 Manage Standardized Competencies